phreeza/manuscript_axon_potentials/doc/manuscript.md

 7&8 in Figure 1B).
 As the axon bundle ends, there are no longer any bifurcations or terminations, and the amplitude decays (Row 9 in Figure 1B).

-- The low-frequency component exceeds the high-frequency component in reach (**Fig 2**)
+- The low-frequency component exceeds the high-frequency component in axial reach (**Fig 2**)
     - dipole effect
     - spatial filtering effect